Cadez650/External-Roblox-Datastore/README.md

-# External-Roblox-Datastore
+# webtest
-A datastore to save data, externally.
+Long Poll system to execute commands outside of the game.